PertyCoy/programming/README.md

+A few minimal test programs
+===========

 A few minimal test programs from my study.
-===========